The poem “No Men Are Foreign" by James Kirkup

 Synonyms: Hungry, famished, underfed.

-Meaning: To take away someone’s property or rights.
+Meaning: To deprive someone of property or rights.

 Synonyms: Deprive, rob, strip.